How Can Our Monmouth County Criminal Defense Attorneys Help You?

 Understanding the Penalties for a Criminal Conviction in New Jersey

-Criminal offenses in New Jersey fall into one of two grading classifications: disorderly persons offenses and indictable crimes.
+Criminal offenses in New Jersey fall into one of two grading classifications: disorderly person offenses and indictable crimes.
 Disorderly persons offenses are usually called misdemeanors in other jurisdictions, while indictable crimes are equivalent to felonies in other states.
-The penalties that are imposed for a criminal conviction in New Jersey depend on the grading of the offense.
+Therefore, the penalties imposed for a criminal conviction in New Jersey depend on the grading of the offense.
 Sentencing ranges include:

-- Petty disorderly persons offense: Up to 90 days in jail and/or a fine of up to $1,000
+- Petty disorderly person offense: Up to 90 days in jail and/or a fine of up to $1,000

-- Disorderly persons offense: Up to six months in jail and/or a fine of up to $1,000
+- Disorderly person offense: Up to six months in jail and/or a fine of up to $1,000

 - Fourth-degree crime: Up to 18 months in prison and a potential fine of up to $10,000